Jaundice in Newborns: Random Facts, Myths & What Parents Should Know

 When Newborn Jaundice Is an Emergency

-If your newborn’s skin or eyes look more yellow, or your baby seems lethargic, feeds poorly, or is hard to wake, seek urgent care now.
+If your newborn’s skin or eyes look more yellow, seek urgent care.
+You should also get help if your baby seems lethargic, feeds poorly, or feels hard to wake.

-Jaundice that appears in the first 24 hours after birth also needs immediate evaluation, since it often points to a pathologic cause.
+Jaundice that appears in the first 24 hours after birth needs immediate evaluation.
+Early jaundice can point to a pathologic cause that needs prompt care.

-Watch for high-pitched crying, irritability, or any sign of distress, which can indicate bilirubin-induced neurologic dysfunction.
+Watch for high-pitched crying, irritability, arching, limpness, or any sign of distress.
+These signs can suggest bilirubin-induced neurologic dysfunction.

 Myths About Jaundice Treatment

-Sunlight isn’t an effective treatment; direct exposure can overheat your baby and cause dehydration.
-Phototherapy uses special blue lights and is the appropriate treatment for high bilirubin.
+Sunlight isn’t a safe treatment plan.
+Direct exposure can overheat your baby and cause dehydration.
+Phototherapy uses special blue lights and treats high bilirubin when your clinician recommends it.

 • Water or juice won’t lower bilirubin and may disrupt breast milk feeding.

-• Herbs and tea baths don’t reach bilirubin in the body.
+• Herbs and tea baths don’t reach bilirubin inside the body.

-• Fresh goat’s milk isn’t safe; unpasteurized milk can spread infection.
+• Fresh goat’s milk isn’t safe because unpasteurized milk can spread infection.

-• Non-medical advice can delay care your newborns need.
+• Non-medical advice can delay care your newborn may need.

-• Delays raise the risk of kernicterus, a preventable brain injury.
+• Delays can raise the risk of kernicterus, a preventable brain injury.

-Keep breastfeeding unless your clinician tells you otherwise, because it supports bilirubin excretion.
-Understanding bilirubin accumulation is crucial for recognizing when to seek medical intervention.
+Keep breastfeeding unless your clinician tells you otherwise.
+Regular feeds support stooling and help your baby remove bilirubin.
+Understanding bilirubin accumulation helps you recognize when to seek medical care.

-If a remedy sounds simple but lacks evidence, treat it as a myth.
+If a remedy sounds simple but lacks medical support, treat it as a myth.
 You can protect your baby by choosing safe, timely care and asking a clinician about any concern.

 How Doctors Treat Newborn Jaundice